cocos/cocos-docs/en/animation/skeletal-animation.md

 The overriding purpose of this system is performance, so some of the sacrifice of expressiveness is considered acceptable.
 We have targeted a number of underlying optimizations, and the current runtime flow is roughly as follows:

-- all animation data is pre-sampled and baked in advance to a globally reused skeletal animation textureping ensemble at a specified frame rate;
+- All animation data is pre-sampled and baked in advance to a globally reused skeletal animation texture ensemble at a specified frame rate.
-- Depending on whether the runtime platform supports floating point textures or not, an alternate scheme in **RGBA32F** or **RGBA8** format is used (this step of the process is of no concern to the user and will have no impact on the final performance, but is only a final underwriting strategy for low-end platforms);
+- Depending on whether the runtime platform supports floating point textures or not, an alternate scheme in **RGBA32F** or **RGBA8** format is used (this step of the process is of no concern to the user and will have no impact on the final performance, but is only a final underwriting strategy for low-end platforms).
-- Each skeletal animation component (**SkeletalAnimation**) is responsible for maintaining the current playback progress, stored as a UBO (a Vec4);
+- Each skeletal animation component (**SkeletalAnimation**) is responsible for maintaining the current playback progress, stored as a UBO (a Vec4).
-- Each skinning model component (**SkinnedMeshRenderer**) holds the pre-baked skinning model class (BakedSkinningModel), calculates culling based on the same pre-baked wrap-around box information, updates the UBO, and finishes skinning by fetching the current data from within the textureping ensemble on the GPU.
+- Each skinning model component (**SkinnedMeshRenderer**) holds the pre-baked skinning model class (BakedSkinningModel), calculates culling based on the same pre-baked wrap-around box information, updates the UBO, and finishes skinning by fetching the current data from within the texture ensemble on the GPU.

 ## Real-time Computed Skeletal Animation System